 Medications, Alcohol and Street Drugs

-It is important to know that prescription medications can react with other medications, alcohol, or street drugs.
+It is important to know that prescription medication can react with other medications, alcohol, or street drugs.
 For more information go to drugcocktails.ca.

-Talk to your doctor, nurse or pharmacist if you have any concerns or questions about your medications.
+Talk to your healthcare provider if you have questions or concerns about your medication or treatment plan.